knnku/tweeter/README.md

 # Tweeter Project

 This project is a simple, single-page Twitter clone which allows "users" to post tweets up to 140 characters.
-Focused heavily on building the front-end using jQuery, AJAX and some vanilla JS to execute asynchronous requests to post, get tweets, responsive design and simple small animation features.
+Focused heavily on building the front-end using jQuery, AJAX and some vanilla JS to execute asynchronous requests to post, get tweets, responsive design styles and simple small animation features.

 ## Build and run